manu88/Sofa/README.md

 * init: pretty much empty for now, serves as a use case to implement servers

 ## Build
+See [dependencies.md](dependencies.md) for a list of required software.

 You should have all the tools and external deps required to build seL4 (some info [here](https://docs.sel4.systems/projects/buildsystem/host-dependencies.html)).

 Then call the update.sh script to fetch all the required components (seL4 kernel, libs, etc.)